 The ownership, management, and staff of Inn of the Governors is grateful for the wonderful support and loyalty the Santa Fe community has given us throughout the years.
 Consequently, we are proud to give back whenever possible.

 Over the years we have developed great relationships with many local organizations ranging from the American Cancer Society – Santa Fe Chapter to the Santa Fe Chamber Music Group.
-The following is a list of some of the organizations we are proud to support in 2015:
+The following is a list of some of the organizations we are proud to support:

 Kitchen Angels: We are excited to announce that our 50th anniversary package helped raise $5700 for the organization.
 Kitchen Angels is dedicated to providing free, nutritious meals to our home-bound neighbors facing life-challenging conditions.
 Our mission is accomplished through the generous efforts of 348 volunteers each week who donate 29,000 hours of service annually.
 Founded in 1992, there are only 4 paid staff members and they have delivered over 834,150 meals.